ChrisVatos/JavaScriptTutorialBook/Chapter_13/Notes/Introducing_Concurrency.md

 → Yes, this is tough, but understanding how to leverage concurrency can really enhance the performance of your program by speeding up the process

+→ Concurrency is whenever things are happening "at the same time" or in parallel

+→ Example:

+    We can do a call to some API and not wait for the reply but do something useful in the meantime instead

+→ Three Strategies in JS for Concurrency:

+    1) callbacks
+    2) Promises
+    3) async/await keywords